 Bind is the world’s most used DNS server.
+Keep reading to learn how to configure Bind 9.

 Malware Patrol provides a zone file compatible with Bind 9.
 Its usage as a DNSBL (DNS black list) denies access to domains that are involved in malware and ransomware activities.
 DNS queries for malicious domains return the loopback address (127.0.0.1) preventing access to download malicious binaries, to relay stolen data and to contact command and control servers.
 You can follow these simple steps to configure your Bind 9 instance and protect the internal network, computers and users from getting infected by malware.